steggie3/steggie3.github.io/projects/loan-default.md

 I experimented with two types of decision tree ensembles, **Random Forests** and **Gradient-Boosted Decision Trees**.
 For both methods, I limited the tree depth to 6 and the number of trees to 10.
 I used the best hyperparameters I found to train the models.
 I also tried using only the discretized features as the input to the logistic regression model, or using the discretized features concatenated with the original features.

 For **Random Forests**, I extracted the decision path for each example from each tree.
 The decision paths are expressed as a vector of boolean values, indicating which subtree the decision path takes at each branch.
 These are used as the discretized features.
 The Random Forest model itself achieved an ROCAUC of 0.704 on the training set and 0.669 on the validation set.
-Using the discretized features alone, the best ROCAUC I obained after hyperparameter tuning was 0.680 on the validation set.
+Using the discretized features alone, the best ROCAUC I obtained after hyperparameter tuning was 0.680 on the validation set.
 Using concatenated features, I got 0.714, slightly better than the best ROCAUC I got from using the original features, 0.713, and is the best ROCAUC I got in the entire series of experiments.

 For **Gradient-Boosted Decision Trees**, I followed the Facebook paper approach more closely.
 I used the [XGBoost](https://xgboost.readthedocs.io/en/latest/){:target="_blank"} implementation of gradient-boosted decision trees.
 I extracted the decision path's leaf node for each example from each tree.
 The leaf nodes are expressed as integers, which can be treated as categorical features.
 I then performed one-hot encoding on these categorical features and used them as the discretized features.
 The ROCAUC obtained from the XGBoost model itself is 0.789 on the training set and 0.702 on the validation set.
 Using discretized features alone, the best ROCAUC I obtained is 0.701 on the validation set.
 Using concatenated features, the best I got is also 0.701.